 Don’t, but if you do, pay it all back, for you are a slave.

-That is the one-sentence summary of the entire textbook in the class of a Biblical Course on Debt.
+That is the one-sentence summary of the entire textbook for the class of “A Biblical Course on Debt”.

 The Bible uses the word-picture of slavery—yes, full-blown, no rights, hard work, all pain, no gain slavery—to drive home the realities of financial debt.